LeoVacher/LeoVacher.github.io/_pages/mywork.md

 *Definition of the scanning strategy of $LiteBID$ (for explanations see [LiteBIRD Collaboration (2020)](https://doi.org/10.1093/ptep/ptac150))*

 I am strongly invested in the $LiteBIRD$ collaboration.
 Besides my main work on foregrounds and component separation described above, I also work on the study of the impact of some systematic effects on the observations.
-Specifically, I worked on optimizing the scanning strategy of the instrument in [Takase et al (in prep)].
-In this work, we investigate how and at which space the $LiteBIRD$ satellite will have to rotate on himself in order to observe the sky in a way that ease as much as possible the final data analysis. $LiteBIRD$ will be rotating around the "L2" lagrange point, a point behind the moon, where the gravitational attraction of the sun and the one of the earth perfectly balance one another.
+Specifically, I worked on optimizing the scanning strategy of the instrument in [Takase et al (2023)](https://arxiv.org/pdf/2408.03040).
+In this work -- which I co-lead -- we investigate how and at which pace the $LiteBIRD$ satellite will have to rotate on himself in order to observe the sky in a way that ease as much as possible the final data analysis. $LiteBIRD$ will be rotating around the "L2" lagrange point, a point behind the moon, where the gravitational attraction of the sun and the one of the earth perfectly balance one another.
 No need to say that it will be impossible to go back there and tune it after the start of the mission, so choices like this must be carefully made now.

 ## The Simons observatory

-I just joined the collaboration.
-Hopefully, some of my contributions will appear here very soon!
+As a member of SO, I help investigating the Galactic science that will be done with the mission as well as the challenge that will represent the foreground for the detection of new physics in the CMB.
+More soon!

 ## Theories of gravity and fundamental constants